The Stone Circle of Distant Hill

 It is believed that Drombeg circle was aligned with the winter solstice sunset when it was built.
 The most recent C-14 radiocarbon dating estimated it was erected in 780+/- 80 bc.
 We saw a few other small circles on our trip, but nothing that I connected with like ‘Druid’s Altar.’
 I felt confident that I could build a stone circle with the stones I had collected.
 I could not wait to get home and get to work.

 Upon returning home, we received some good news.
 About a year earlier, our widowed neighbor - the one who owned the land with the beautiful tall stones I had noticed years ago - had died at home of a heart attack.
 Shortly after his passing, I let his son know that Kathy and I would be interested in purchasing the 10 acres of forest land that was part of the his father’s property.
-He declined our offer at the time, but said he would inform the real-estate agent handling the sale to ask any prospective buyers if they would be interested in selling.
-Sure enough, the house had been sold during our absence, and the new owners would sell us the land.
-It took a number of months until all the paper work was in order, but in June of 2003 the land - and thus the stones - were officially ours.
+He declined our offer at the time, but said he would inform the real-estate agent handling the sale of the house and property to ask any prospective buyers if they would be interested in selling the backland to us.
+Sure enough, the house had been sold during our absence, and the new owners would sell us the land!
+It took a number of months until all the paperwork was in order, but in June of 2003 the land - and thus the stones - were officially ours.

 I wasted no time.
 That summer, I started moving the best stones from the new property out to the field where the circle was to be built.
 Most of the stones were located as far away from the building site as was possible on our now 31 acres.
 Due to the terrain, I had a very circuitous quarter mile long route to negotiate with my tractor, stone boat in tow.
 One by one, the stones were placed in a staging area so I could pick and choose the best stone for each location.
 In total, I brought out about 25 possible standing stones.
 I marked out a 30-foot circle, with 16 stakes set to the compass coordinates.
 A few years before on the winter solstice, I had staked out the location of a sighting stone and an outlying stone, about 60 feet away to the south west, aligning them to the setting sun.
 This alignment was the element that the entire stone circle would be designed around.